FAQs for web design, SEO, hosting, etc

 Does my website have to be built using WordPress? ⇨

-Does my website have to be built using WordPress?
+No, your website doesn't have to be built using WordPress.
+Let's explain...

-Read more about the pros and cons of website builders, but another option is to get a quote from an experience web developer, such as Targa.
+You can read more about the pros and cons of website builders, but another option is to get a quote from an experienced web developer, such as Targa.

-With websites starting at just £245, and with a wealth of other experience in SEO and website management, it’s definitely worth checking out what this level of experience could provide, and you might be pleasantly surprised at the cost too!
+With our website packages starting at just £795, and with a wealth of other experience in SEO and website management, it’s definitely worth checking out what this level of experience could provide in addition to the actual website itself.
+You thought it would be more expensive, right?

 Will my website work properly on a mobile phone? ⇨